mido-1129/RubiksCubeSolver/README.md

 # RubiksCubeSolver

-my code for solving a 3x3x3 cube written in Python
+code for solving a 3x3x3 cube written in Python